-There are three different elements of funding for schools which are relevant for pupils with SEND.
+There are three different elements of funding for schools, which are relevant for pupils with SEND.

-- a) Pupil led funding: this is the basic per pupil funding which schools receive for every child whether or not they have SEND. - b) Notional SEN funding- this is an identified figure within the pupil led funding which each school receives annually.
-This element of funding is used to fund the special educational provision for children with school based SEN and a proportion (£6000) of funding for children with EHC plans - c) 'Top up' funding for individual pupils.
+- a) Pupil led funding: this is the basic per pupil funding which schools receive for every child whether or not they have SEN. - b) Notional SEN funding- this is an identified figure within the pupil led funding which each school receives annually.
+This element of funding is used to fund the special educational provision for children with school based SEN and a proportion (£6000) of funding for children with statements or EHC plans - c) 'Top up' funding for individual pupils.
 This funding comes from the local authority, as and when required, and on the basis of the child's assessed needs.
-It is usually used to fund support for children with an EHC plan.
-The expectation is that a mainstream school must provide an additional £6,000 of support for each individual child with SEND before they can access top up funding.
+It is usually used to fund support for children with a statement of SEN or EHC plan.
+The expectation is that a mainstream school must provide an additional £6,000 of support for each individual child with SEN before they can access top up funding.